eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

     **Reason:**
       - The reactal will iterate through this array to know who was triggering it
       - It is cache local so very fast to iterate.
-      - WaitSet approach are callbacks which have some overhead implementation and performance wise.
+      - WaitSet approach are callbacks which have overhead implementation and performance wise.

     **Alternative:**